pwright/skupper-config-ref/podman-reference/docs.out/skupper_token_create.md

 ### Options

 ```
-      --expiry duration     Expiration time for claim (only valid if --token-type=claim) (default 15m0s)
   -h, --help                  help for create
+      --ingress-host string   Hostname or alias by which the ingress route or proxy can be reached
       --name string           Provide a specific identity as which connecting skupper installation will be authenticated (default "skupper")
-  -p, --password string     A password for the claim (only valid if --token-type=claim).
-If not specified one will be generated.
-  -t, --token-type string   Type of token to create.
-Valid options are 'claim' or 'cert' (default "claim")
-      --uses int            Number of uses for which claim will be valid (only valid if --token-type=claim) (default 1)
 ```

 ### Options inherited from parent commands

 ```
-  -c, --context string      The kubeconfig context to use
-      --kubeconfig string   Path to the kubeconfig file to use
-  -n, --namespace string    The Kubernetes namespace to use
       --platform string   The platform type to use [kubernetes, podman]
 ```

 ### SEE ALSO